caffeine-addictt/waku/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+1. Ensure any install or build dependencies are removed.
 2. Ensure that tests and linting pass.
-3. Ensure that `dist/` is updated with `npm run build`.
-4. Update the README.md with details of changes to the interface;
-   this includes new environment variables, exposed ports, valid file locations and container parameters.
-5. Increase the version numbers in any examples files and the README.md that this Pull Request would represent.
+3. Increase the version numbers in any examples files and the README.md that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-6. You may merge the Pull Request once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. You may merge the Pull Request once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.